EEO - Retaliation: Federal

 - Title VII is the primary source of protection against retaliation, and it is enforced by the Equal Employment Opportunity Commission (EEOC).
 See Governing Law.

-- In order to prove an adverse employment action, a plaintiff-employee must show that the employer's action would have been materially adverse to a reasonable employee by potentially dissuading a reasonable worker from making or supporting a charge of discrimination.
+- In order to prove a materially adverse action, an individual must show that the employer's action would have been materially adverse to a reasonable employee by potentially dissuading a reasonable worker from making or supporting a charge of discrimination.
 See Adverse Employment Action.

 - Employers can defend against a retaliation claim by showing that they would have taken the adverse employment action even if the employee had not participated in a protected activity.
-Additionally, if the employee argues that the adverse action was retaliatory due to the short length of time between the protected activity and adverse action, the employer can defend against the claim by producing evidence that it was taking steps to initiate the adverse action prior to the employee's participation in the protected activity.
 See Defending a Claim of Retaliation.